 Price: From RM250 per sq ft

-Made from thick synthetic acrylic layers and stone-derived materials, solid surface is another great option for a maintenance-free countertop.
-It might not be as tough as quartz, but solid surface is easily repairable.
+Made from thick synthetic acrylic layers and stone-derived materials, solid countertops offer a great option for a maintenance-free countertop.
+It might not be as tough as quartz, but solid surface is easily repairable and fits well in any kitchen design.
 Any scratches or burns can be scrubbed or sanded away.
 A solid surface countertop can be installed with no visible seams.

 |Easy to repair – scrub or sanding can make it look just like new||Susceptible to damage like scratches or chips|